 In inbound lead generation, you educate your target audience through a carefully planned content strategy.
 This takes time and involves very little budget spend.
 Two keywords here: content and SEO (search engine optimization).
 And the domain is largely digital.

 In B2B, inbound is the preferred channel of lead generation.
-The whole process of drawing a lead into doing business with you—by educating first and selling later—matches the B2B business model, where businesses don’t make impulsive purchase decisions.
+The whole process of drawing a lead into doing business with you—by educating first and selling later—matches the B2B business model.
 Which is why inbound marketing in B2B takes leads through three levels of the sales funnel: ToFu (top of the funnel), MoFu (middle of the funnel), and Bofu (bottom of the funnel).

 BoFu: Leads at the bottom of the funnel need your product/service.
 They’re past the education stage, they know exactly what you can give them, and now you’re making a clear pitch.
 This is the right time to offer a trial, demo, or a discount and bring them into your business.
-The leads that get to this stage are way fewer than those who step into the funnel, so make sure you offer maximum value here.
+The leads that get to this stage are way fewer than those who step into the funnel, so make sure your lead generation tactics offer maximum value here.

 Create and distribute content with a primary focus on education, not selling.
 Content can be produced in various formats—blogs, infographics, videos, case studies, white papers.

 Depending on your business, every social media platform can be a precious lead generation channel.
 Facebook, Twitter, Instagram and Snapchat are essential for B2C; LinkedIn is elementary for B2B.